|ArcGIS Runtime SDK for Android||ArcGIS Runtime SDK for iOS||ArcGIS Runtime SDK for .NET|

 Data Collection is an open source app project built with ArcGIS Runtime SDK designed to allow users to view and edit geographic data in either an online or offline environment.
-The geographic data is accessed with a
+The geographic data is accessed with a web map.
+When the app is not connected to a network, users can add, edit, and delete geographic data.
+When connection is restored, users can synchronize offline work with the web map.

 git clone, configure, and immediately start developing with this app to allow your users to collect field data and collaborate with other users in a disconnected environment using a web map.